AnshTank/ConsultBridge/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
+See the [`LICENSE`](LICENSE.md) file for details.

-> See [`LICENSE.md`](LICENSE.md) for full terms and conditions.
-Redistribution, manipulation, or use of this code must respect the license terms.
+> Redistribution, manipulation, or use of this code must respect the license terms.
 Unauthorized commercial use is strictly prohibited.

 ---